betrusted-io/xous-core/services/xous-names/README.md

 any further processes are started, to prevent later processes from claiming their names.

-The exception to random SIDs are the `xous-name-server` and `xous-log-server ` (note the trailing space).
-These are two well known names that have a defined, fixed SID so that all processes can talk to them; `xous-name-server` is necessarily well-known as it is the mechanism to resolve further names, `xous-log-server ` is necessary for debugging, so that bugs upstream of name resolution can be logged. `xous-name-server` was picked because `name-server` already has a meaning in the context of DNS.
+The exception to random SIDs are the `xous-name-server`, `xous-log-server ` (note the trailing space), and `ticktimer-server`.
+These are three well known names that have a defined, fixed SID so that all processes can talk to them; `xous-name-server` is necessarily well-known as it is the mechanism to resolve further names, `xous-log-server ` is necessary for debugging, so that bugs upstream of name resolution can be logged. `xous-name-server` was picked because `name-server` already has a meaning in the context of DNS. `ticktimer-server` is necessary for implementing deterministic timing delays in `xous-name-server` upon failure, and also for other processes to wait a fixed period of time on initialization while the initial set of name registrations occur.

 A new process that intends to receive messages initializes using the following procedure: